leoMurtha/WBCS18002/README.md

     });
   ```
 * **Notes:**
-	* If no carrier is specified information about all carriers related to the routes are returned else only informations about the specific carrier are returned.
+	* If no carrier is specified then the information about all carriers related to the routes are returned else only information about the specific carrier are returned.